 To access the online training resource register with Learn My Way website here.
 It's free to register using our code 8000569, and once registered you have access to both Learn My Way training, additional tools and resources aimed specifically at supporting you with in your caring role.

-If needed we additionally have free computers available to use.
+We additionally have free computers available to use.

 Why is it important to get digital skills training?